Asnegha/My_Frontend_Journey/README.md

-# My_Frontend_Journey
+# First JS project

-Starting my frontend journey as my hobby
+This is a simple JS project as a part of scrimba website course.